knerkar25/Bill-Splitter-Android-App/README.md

 To build and run the app, clone this project, open it as an existing project in Android Studio, and click Run.

-### Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/maanavshah/billsplitter.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-### License

-The content of this repository is licensed under [MIT LICENSE](LICENSE).

 ### Screenshots

 <img src="screenshots/Screenshot1.png" align="left" height="400" width="240" alt="Main Screen">